Understanding your need for a HIPAA risk assessment is one of the best ways that behavioral health practices can defend against HIPAA fines.

 Let’s start with a simple explanation of the risk assessments required for HIPAA compliance.

 A HIPAA risk assessment is an audit of your practice to assess the status of your compliance.
-HIPAA risk assessments give you a better understanding of the gaps that you currently have in your compliance program, so that you can build remediation plans to fix them.
+Risk assessments give you a better understanding of the gaps that you currently have in your compliance program, so that you can build remediation plans to fix them.

-HIPAA regulation outlines that you must conduct Physical, Administrative, and Technical risk assessments within your practice in order to be HIPAA compliant.
-These risk assessments will measure your practice against HIPAA regulatory standards.
+HIPAA regulation outlines that you must conduct Physical, Administrative, and Technical assessments within your practice in order to be HIPAA compliant.
+These assessments will measure your practice against HIPAA regulatory standards.

 Remediation plans help organize your compliance program so that you can understand where to focus your efforts to become HIPAA compliant.
 By completing your remediation plans with HIPAA policies and procedures, you help protect your behavioral health practice from liability in the event of a HIPAA violation in the future.

 HIPAA risk assessments are only the first step among many that you need to take to become compliant with the law.
 The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has an online assessment tool that health care providers across the industry can access.